 There is sound evidence of helpful evaluations from all who are connected to the setting, such as parents and external agencies.
-Appropriate targets include developing ICT skills, improve the planning, create theme books, observe and assess effectively and improve links with parents.
+Appropriate targets include developing the children's numeracy skills, developing the children's ICT skills further, secure an area of land to develop the continuous provision outdoors and strengthen the link with the local school.
 The setting evaluates areas for improvement effectively against responsibilities and timescales in the development plan.

-Staff are keen to accept new ideas and to experiment with different ways of working, suggested by the local authority's advisory teacher and the Mudiad Meithrin.
-For example, the local authority's recommendations on how to improve the planning and assessment have affected well the quality of the learning experiences and teaching.
+Staff are keen to accept new ideas and to experiment with different ways of working, suggested by the local authority, the Mudiad Meithrin and Flying Start.
 This has a positive effect on children's learning and wellbeing.